nisha2110/HW-10_event_manager_final/readme.md

  5. Password Validation:
  -  Standard password Rules set  minimum length, at least one upper case, lower case, numbers, and special character and and properly hashing passwords before storing them in the database.
  - link https://github.com/nisha2110/HW-10_event_manager_final/blob/main/app/schemas/user_schemas.py

+ ## Testing and Coverage
+ - Comprehensive testing was performed using pytest to ensure a high degree of confidence in the application:
+ - I Achieved 93% test coverage.

  ## Learning this project:
  Through this project, I gained valuable insights into the product lifecycle and the process of building production-ready applications.
 Here are my key takeaways: